On Dynamic Distributed Computing: Model and background

+\paragraph{Adversary model.} Our adversary is that of \cite{Awerbuch2009} with the difference that in our case it controls a fraction $\tau \leq \frac{1}{3}-\epsilon$ (for some constant $\epsilon >0$) nodes, from the beginning ({\it{vs.}} $\tau \leq \frac{1}{2}-\epsilon$ after some initialization phase; note that using cryptographic tools, we could also assume $\tau \leq \frac{1}{2}-\epsilon$ by leveraging broadcast algorithms~\cite{garay2011adaptively}.).

-NOW can worked even in the presence of an active adversary controlling a fraction $\tau = \frac{1}{2l^2}-\epsilon$ (for some $\epsilon >0$) of the nodes in the network (the exact meaning of the variable $l$ will be detailed later).
-The nodes controlled by the adversary may not follow the rules of the protocol and can behave in a arbitrary manner, which corresponds to a Byzantine adversary.
-In our setting, a typical objective for the adversary is to gain the lead in one (or more) of the clusters constructed.
-At the beginning of the protocol (\emph{i.e.}, at time $t_0$), the adversary can choose a fraction $\tau$ of the nodes to corrupt.
-We also assume that the honest nodes form a connected component and that the adversary cannot split this connected component into disjoint parts.
-Moreover during the execution of the protocol, each time a node joins the network, the adversary can choose at this time whether or not to corrupt it.
-However, this decision does not change over time (in this respect the adversary is static and not adaptive).
-Concerning OVER (Section \ref{expander}), we assume that all the vertices of the graph it deals with are honest and that each node leaving the network is chosen at random.
-These two requirements will be ensured whenever it is required.
+NOW tolerates a static Byzantine (sometimes called \emph{active}) adversary controlling a fraction $\tau \leq \frac{1}{3}-\epsilon$ (for some constant $\epsilon >0$) of the nodes, having a full knowledge of the network at any time, as in \cite{Awerbuch2009,King2011}, i.e it knows the position of any node at any time.
+A typical objective for the adversary is to gain the lead in one (or more) of the clusters.
+At the beginning of the protocol, the adversary can choose a fraction $\tau$ of the nodes to corrupt.
+We assume that, at initialization, the honest nodes form a connected component, that the adversary cannot split it into disjoint parts, that each node controlled by the adversary is adjacent to at least one honest node, and that no honest node leaves or joins the network until the initialization is over.
+Also, nodes' identities cannot be forged.
+Moreover during the execution of the protocol, each time a node joins the network, the adversary can choose to corrupt it or not, as in \cite{scheideler,Awerbuch2009}.
+However, the adversary cannot decide to corrupt nodes at a later time (in this sense the adversary is static and not adaptive).
+Furthermore, the adversary can induce churn as in \cite{scheideler,Awerbuch2009} by join-leave attacks or by forcing honest nodes to leave the system (e.g., through a DOS attack).
+The size of the network can vary polynomially and each node is assigned a unique identifier.